ClearBlade/adapter-templates/golang/README.md

 ## Setup
 ---
-The GoLang adapter template (and any GoLang adapter) is dependent upon the ClearBlade Go SDK ad its dependent libraries being installed.
+The GoLang adapter template (and any GoLang adapter) is dependent upon the ClearBlade Go SDK and its dependent libraries being installed.
 Follow the installation instructions at https://docs.clearblade.com/v/3/4-developer_reference/go/QuickStart/ to install the Go SDK and its dependencies.

 ## Todo
 ---